mukundp7/NBA-Salary-Analysis/README.md

 WHERE season BETWEEN 2000 AND 2020;
 ```

 2.)
-Performing a join to get stats with salary
+Performing a join to create a single view
 ```sql
 CREATE VIEW nba_playersalaries_stats AS
 SELECT